Organizations

 CreateOrganizationalUnit,UpdateOrganizationalUnit,DeleteOrganizationalUnit,DescribeOrganizationalUnit,ListOrganizationalUnitsForParent,ListChildren,ListParents,ListRoots,MoveAccount.
 The hierarchy is enforced — non-empty OUs cannot be deleted, andMoveAccountvalidates both source and destination parents. - Policies —

 CreatePolicy,UpdatePolicy,DeletePolicy,DescribePolicy,ListPolicies,ListPoliciesForTarget,ListTargetsForPolicy,AttachPolicy,DetachPolicy,EnablePolicyType,DisablePolicyType,DescribeEffectivePolicy.
-All four AWS policy types are accepted:SERVICE_CONTROL_POLICY,TAG_POLICY,BACKUP_POLICY,AISERVICES_OPT_OUT_POLICY.
-Policy documents are JSON-validated on create/update — malformed content is rejected withMalformedPolicyDocumentException. - Resource policies —
+The fullPolicyTypeenum is accepted on the list filters; the four types fakecloud manages (SERVICE_CONTROL_POLICY,TAG_POLICY,BACKUP_POLICY,AISERVICES_OPT_OUT_POLICY) can be created — others returnPolicyTypeNotAvailableForOrganizationException, an out-of-enum value returnsInvalidInputException.
+Policy documents are JSON-validated on create/update — malformed content is rejected withMalformedPolicyDocumentException. - Effective-policy validation —

 PutResourcePolicy,DescribeResourcePolicy,DeleteResourcePolicyfor the org-wide delegation policy. - Service access —